top of page

 Graduation Requirements

 Each graduating class has a specific set of requirements issued through the State of Washington in order to be eligible to earn a high school diploma.
-OSPI (Office of Superintendent of Public Instruction) has made a Graduation Toolkit for each class to help navigate all of these various requirements.
-These toolkits can be found in the link listed above and include:
+OSPI (Office of Superintendent of Public Instruction) provides a Graduation toolkit for each grad year to help navigate various requirements.
+The toolkit includes:

 • Key Testing Dates